Organizations will have little trouble setting and enforcing a (tight) budget for recognition. But...

 Both are grateful for their rewards, and they should be–their employer tailored them to their preferences.
 But there’s more happening beneath the surface.

-The cash winner is inspired to keep up the good work and would like to keep earning extra cash in the future.
-The hybrid employee is thrilled that they found a company that hears them out and honors their desire to work remotely more often.
+The cash winner is motivated to perform and would like to keep earning extra cash in the future.
+The hybrid employee is thrilled they’ve found a company that honors their desire for flexibility.

-Each of these rewards went a long way in supporting loyal, engaged employees.
+Each of these rewards went a long way in engaging employees.
 Does it matter if one is motivated by money and the other is motivated by flexibility?
 Why is the reward that costs the company nothing more valuable in some eyes?

 We’ll explore these questions and more as we break down monetary rewards and non-monetary rewards with examples, pros, and cons.